 The Port of Grimsby is a leading UK major car import terminal, importing around 500,000 vehicles each year, and is at the forefront in serving the developing offshore wind energy industry.

-Grimsby is an established centre of excellence for operations and maintenance activities for Round 1 and 2 wind farms in the North Sea and the port offers a number of sites suitable for the development of the O&M industry, as well as other offshore wind-associated activities.
+Grimsby is an established centre of excellence for operations and maintenance activities for Round 1 and 2 wind farms in the North Sea.
+The port offers a number of sites suitable for the development of the operations and maintenance (O&M) industry, as well as other offshore wind-associated activities.

 ABP's Humber ports support34,900 jobs across the UK